m4ury4p/IIITB_ASIC_traffic_controller/README.md

 ```
 I would recommend setting the interval of 10 microseconds and "zoom to fit" to see waveforms properly.

+##  Synthesis using Yosys

+This is a framework for RTL synthesis tools.
+It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.<br>

+Yosys can be adapted to perform any synthesis job by combining the existing passes (algorithms) using synthesis scripts and adding additional passes as needed by extending the yosys C++ code base.

 ## Contributors

 - <b> Maurya Patel </b>